reactjs/core-notes/2016-04/april-7.md

 #### Conclusion

-* No conlusion yet.
+* No conclusion yet.
 We plan to come back to this next week.
 * React 15 uses attributes.
 * The regressions in RCs appear fixed.